 Common names you can look for on food labels are inulin and polydextrose.

 Also, read the nutrition label to see how many grams of fiber are in a serving.
-Over 2.5 grams per serving is considered a good source, and 5 grams or more is excellent.
+Over 2.5 grams per serving is considered a good source, and 5 grams or more is excellent (34).

 - Dinner: Add beans and other vegetables to casseroles and stews.
 Try a variety of cooked whole grains.

-Bottom Line: Including a higher-fiber food at every meal is one simple way to increase your fiber intake.
+Including a higher fiber food at every meal is one simple way to increase your fiber intake.

 Fiber is immensely important for your health.

-By adopting some of the strategies mentioned above, you can increase your fiber intake to optimal amounts.
+By adopting some of these strategies, you can increase your fiber intake to optimal amounts.